flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 `{tld}.{vendor}.{product}`.

-The _components_ of the ID are the substrings obtained by splitting it at each `.`.
+The _components_ of the ID are the substrings obtained by splitting it at each dot `.`.
 All components except the last is taken as the _domain portion_ of the ID.

 The following rules should be followed when creating application IDs.